By Joseph S. Takahashi, Ph.D., Chair of the Department of Neuroscience at UT Southwestern and Investigator in the Peter O'Donnell Jr. Brain Institute

 3. Maintain good sleep hygiene

 A healthy bedtime routine can do wonders for your sleep.
-A few good sleep hygiene habits to follow include going to bed and waking up a the same time every day; not watching TV or browsing social media; avoiding caffeine and alcohol in the evening; and not exercising before going to bed.
+A few good sleep hygiene habits to follow include going to bed and waking up at the same time every day; not watching TV or browsing social media; avoiding caffeine and alcohol in the evening; and not exercising before going to bed.

 4. Get out in the sun